agsb/jelly/README.md

 Any byte code is parsed by setting one of 16 blocks of 16 bytes of microcodes;

-Any byte code with upper nibble diferent of 0 is skiped by mapping it (1) to page 111 of eeprom, where all opcodes goes for next opcode;
+Any byte code with upper nibble diferent of 0 is skiped by mapping it (1) to page 111 of eeprom, where all opcodes are noop and goes for next byte;

 the page 000 is the common page for processing all opcodes

 the page 010 is the fast forward/backward for solve nested loops

-the code tape just moves forward but data and I/O tapes could move forwards or backwards, using same \< and \> opcodes and \= for swap both.
+the code tape (aka BOB), just moves forward but data ( aka ONE) and I/O (aka TWO) tapes could move forwards or backwards, using same \< and \> opcodes and \= for swap both.

 (1) by using (d4 OR d5 OR d6 OR d7) NAND (k0,k1,k2) to a8-a10,